 Upstairs on the landing, the Club 33 logo is hard to miss, marked on menus and a case full of pricey but quite desirable merchandise.

 Artwork depicting Walt Disney dining at Club 33 is also seen in this hallway, though he never actually saw it competed.
 The club was created to entertain his friends and business associates in the park.

 Also noteworthy nearby is the phone booth, assembled from pieces of a similar one seen in the Disney film “Happiest Millionaire.”

-The most famous of dining areas of Club 33 is the Trophy Room.
+The most famous dining area of Club 33 is the Trophy Room.
 This room features an animatronic vulture and chandeliers housing hidden microphones that, as the story goes, Walt wanted to use to interact with his guests.
 None of it was ever activated.
-Now this room is becoming a part of Disney history as it will be transformed into a new kitchen.
+Now, this room is becoming a part of Disney history as it will be transformed into a new kitchen.
 Elements of the room are reportedly being moved elsewhere inside the restaurant.